william-mckeon/OpenAgent-logger/README.md

 ```text
 {request_id}|{client_timestamp_iso}|{event_type}|{sha256(canonical_payload_json)}
 ```

 where `canonical_payload_json` is the event's `payload` dict serialised with `json.dumps(sort_keys=True, separators=(",", ":"), default=str)`.

 The receiver re-derives the canonical string from the parsed body and compares (constant-time) against `hmac_signature`.
 Mismatch → HTTP 401.

 This signature is **stored on the row** in the `hmac_signature` column.
-Downstream consumers and any future auditor can re-verify event integrity without trusting the original transport — they only need `LOGGER_HMAC_SECRET`.
+A downstream consumer or auditor can re-verify event integrity without trusting the original transport — they only need `LOGGER_HMAC_SECRET`.

 ### Why two secrets instead of one